Bayrans/ELK-Server-Setup-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address(es): 69.232.248.170
+Access to this machine is only allowed from the following IP address(es): Your Home/Workstation Public IP.

 Machines within the network can only be accessed by the Jump-Box-Provisioner (10.0.0.4).